isomerpages/govtech-stp/_health-control-measures/01c-SHN-swab.md

 ---
 All travellers are required to comply with the prevailing public health regulations and requirements in Singapore.
 These may include (i) serving a Stay-Home Notice (SHN), and/or (ii) taking the COVID-19 test.

 A summary of the prevailing SHN and swab requirements for travellers can be found [here](/files/SHN-and-swab-summary-161020.pdf).
+However,as Singapore's border restriction measures evolve with the global situation, you are advised to check [MOH's website](https://www.moh.gov.sg/covid-19) for the latest updates.

 ### Stay-Home Notice (SHN)